Backlynk

 Doing It Right: A Practical Framework

-If you decide web 2.0 properties fit your strategy, here's the execution framework that survives SpamBrain scrutiny:
+If you decide web 2.0 properties fit your strategy, here's the execution framework that stays inside the policy boundary:

 Choose platforms with genuine distribution.
 Medium, Substack, and LinkedIn Articles all have built-in audiences and search presence.
 Prioritize platforms where content can earn organic readership — not platforms where the only visitors are Google's crawlers.

 Publish real content.
-Minimum 900–1,400 words per article.
 Original analysis or experience.
 No content spinning.
-If using AI as a drafting tool, extensively revise for specific firsthand details, actual data points, and opinions only a practitioner would hold.
-The January 2026 Authenticity Update can detect generic AI text patterns.
+If using AI as a drafting tool, revise for specific firsthand details, actual data points, and opinions only a practitioner would hold.

 Diversify platforms.
 Three genuinely maintained properties across three different platforms (a Medium publication, a Substack newsletter, a LinkedIn Articles author page) is more resilient than 15 properties on one platform.
 Platform-level policy changes or penalties don't wipe your entire strategy.